I Remember

 of who we are.

-I think the best of us is always found
+I think the best of us is found in simple things...

 like this moment